-The study is being led by the Royal College of Anaesthetists.
 The details are being organised by a multidisciplinary project team consisting of anaesthetists, surgeons, physicians, nurses and patients.
-The research costs for the study have been supported by the Royal College of Anaesthetists and the Health Foundation.
+The research costs for the study have been supported by the RCoA and the Health Foundation.

 Who has reviewed this study?

 The study design has been reviewed by the South East Coast Research Ethics Committee before any patients were approached to participate.